AndiKod/Calepin/readme.md

 - Pages Titles are dynamically set, so it looks like a real website while only writing plain Markdown and no bundlers or whatever bloat.

-It's just a wraper around the [zero-md](https://zerodevx.github.io/zero-md/basic-usage) parser, and serving it by any available mean.
+It's a wraper around the [zero-md](https://zerodevx.github.io/zero-md/basic-usage) parser, and serving it by any available mean.

 ## View in the Browser